Balloting starts in Burundi general elections

 Some polling stations didn't open on time as shipping of needed equipment was delayed.
 CENI Spokesman Philippe Nzobonariba told media that the closing of polling stations may be extended to 5 p.m. if they were unable to open on time due to technical reasons.

 Long queues were seen at polling stations as the poll opened.

 Josephine Niragira, a voter queueing up at a polling station in the commercial capital, Bujumbura, told Xinhua that she expects the new president to boost relations with other countries and focus on improving security.

 All the presidential candidates are expected to cast ballots in their native villages.
 Secretary General of the ruling National Council for the Defense of Democracy-Forces for the Defense of Democracy (CNDD-FDD) Evariste Ndayishimiye cast his ballot in Geheta commune, in Gitega Province, central Burundi.

 His main rival, Agathon Rwasa of the opposition National Council for Liberty, went to the north and cast his ballot in Kiremba commune, in Ngozi province.

-The central African country experienced violence related to the last general elections in 2015, and its citizens told Xinhua ahead of the elections that they expected peaceful elections, urging those who lose to accept the results and the winners to rule for everyone in the country.
+The central African country experienced violence related to the last general elections in 2015, and its citizens told Xinhua earlier that they expected peaceful elections, urging those who lose to accept the results and the winners to rule for everyone in the country.